 The Welding and Metal Fabrication Program develops student skills for eventual entry-level career opportunities upon graduation.
 Graduates can work in positions as a welder, welding inspector, iron worker, pipe welder, fabrication fitter, welding equipment sales, custom fabricator, and diver welder.

 Welding and Metal Fabrication Customer Work

 Requests for FCTS welding and metal fabrication work must provide educational value to the students and must align with the curriculum.
-If you are a municipal group or non-profit organization, or to find out more about FCTS welding work, please contact Matt West, Director of Career and Technical Education.
+If you are a municipal group or non-profit organization, or to find out more about FCTS welding work, please contact Maggie Nugent, Director of Career and Technical Education.